 Tax and important documents

-There are some papers you just need to keep, like Decluttering your financial life.
+There are some papers you just need to keep, such as those to support tax returns.
+See Decluttering Your Financial Life for more on that.
 You could scan in your tax return and receipts, but do make sure you back it all up.
 If you get audited, you need to be able to provide the documents.

 As for important documents like your birth certificate, citizenship documents, degrees and passports?
-Well you’ll have to keep copies of these!
-Decide if a Arch Lever folder will do or a plastic sleeve.
+Well you’ll have to keep copies of these.
+Decide if a lever-arch folder will do or a plastic sleeve.

 Letters, cards and artwork